 💰 Price: Free if you have 1,000 subscribers or fewer; from $29/month if you have more

 With this robust WordPress-only host, you can rest assured that your site will be able to seamlessly handle a ton of traffic (with plans ranging from 20,000 monthly visitors to millions).
 You can also use one account for multiple WordPress sites if you choose.
 Kinsta is the host I use now for LTCWM.
 While it’s more expensive than Bluehost, it’s definitely an upgrade.
 Features include free SSL certificates, built-in analytics, and more.
-(Learn more about managed WordPress hosting here.)
+(Learn more about Kinsta in our review here.)

 💰 Price: $30/month to $1,500/month